Advocate general (European Union): General Court

 In the General Court, unlike the European Court of Justice, there are no specifically designated advocates general, and those serving in the ECJ may not be used for General Court's purposes.
 However, according to Article 3 of the Rules of Procedure of the General Court, those judges who are not the president, the vice-president or the presidents of chambers of the General Court may be asked to serve as advocates general for a particular case, with the procedure, functions and duties similar to those as in ECJ.
 These judges, just like in the higher chamber of the Court of Justice of the European Union, may not take part in the judgment of the case (Article 49 of the Statute of the Court of Justice) but may participate in the inquiry of the case and in the questioning of parties.

-In practice, though, the General Court does not use that power anymore.
+The General Court made virtually no use of this rule after it was introduced.
+There are four cases for the period between 1990 and 1992 in which it has assigned a judge as an Advocate General.
+Only after the Statute Reform of 2024, which granted the General Court jursdictions to hear certain requests for preliminary rulings, it started to assign judges as Advocate Generals again.

 Despite the fact that none of the advocates general of the ECJ issue opinions in the cases in front of the General Court, the first advocate general may trigger a special review procedure under Article 62 of the Statute of the ECJ (Réexamen in French) by filing an appropriate request within a month's time since the General Court's ruling in case they believe that the ruling of the General Court has a high risk of "the unity of consistency of Union law being affected".
 As of October 2021, the procedure has been used 16 times, and 8 cases proceeded to the review stage.